 Live by the motto that any conversation can be a networking opportunity—which is also why having business cards already made up can come in handy.
 Have a goal to network with people anywhere you go or with anyone you encounter.
-Think: your morning coffee stop, the Amazon delivery person, the fellow pup parent you stand next to at doggy daycare pickup.
+Think: your morning coffee stop, the Amazon delivery person, the fellow pup parent you stand next to at doggy daycare pickup, reaching out to legal podcast hosts.
 “I would talk to people even on the cashier’s line at the supermarket and find a way to weave in my profession,” says Renata Castro, Esq.

 Join Bar Associations for Legal Networking

 …And be active within those associations.
 It’s not just enough to have your name on the roster.
 If you are able to join a bar association, be sure to participate in events and find opportunities to add value to the group.
 Not only will you gain exposure for your business, but you could also connect with potential mentors.
 “Mentorship is necessary for many reasons [including] practical issues such as handling difficult client/case situations or seeking guidance on substantive legal questions,” shares Tahmina Watson, founder of Watson Immigration Law.